 - ½ tsp garlic powder

-- Take the salmon out of the fridge before you get ready to put the marinade together so it starts coming closer to room temperature.
+- Get salmon ready: Take the salmon out of the fridge before you get ready to put the marinade together so it starts coming closer to room temperature.

 - Make the marinade: combine the remaining ingredients, soy sauce through ginger, in a mixing bowl.

 - Prep the salmon: Rinse and pat the salmon dry, then place it in a large bowl or plastic bag.
 Pour about ⅔ of the marinade over this fish.
 Set the remainder of the marinade aside.
 Turn the fish over gently a couple times so that it becomes well coated with the marinade.
 Let the fish marinate for 10 before cooking.

 - Heat the skillet: After the salmon has marinated for 10 minutes, spray a skillet with cooking oil and heat the pan on medium high.

 - Sear salmon skin side down: When the pan is good and hot, remove the fish from the marinade and gently shake off some of the excess marinade–but you’ll want to keep some to cook in with the fish.
 Place the fish skin side down, and cook for 4 minutes without moving the fish.

 - Cook the flesh side: After 4 minutes, use a spatula to turn the fish over, so that the flesh side is down.
 Cook the salmon 2 minutes after turning it flesh side down.